Ultimate Guide on How To Find a Literary Agent

 - Find more opportunities and deals that market your author brand, like speaking engagements, book signings, etc.

-If you dream of having your name under one of the Big 4 Publishers, you must have an agent.
-However, you won’t need one if your novel is on a niche topic like “how to train a dolphin.”
+If you dream of having your name under one of the Big 4 Publishers, you need a literary agent.
+However, you won’t need one if your novel is on a niche topic that won’t guarantee many sales, like “How to Train a Dolphin.”

 If you think your book has the potential to be a major success, it doesn’t mean you have to get a literary agent.
 The publishing industry has been shifting for years now, and it’s getting easier and easier to publish a book on your own or seek out a smaller publisher that admires niche topics.

-So, take a look at the pros and cons below so you can decide whether going through the effort of getting a literary agent is worth it:
+So, take a look at the upsides and downsides below so you can decide whether going through the effort of finding a literary agent is worth it:

 How To Find A Literary Agent